myhometech/MyHome/replit.md

 MyHome is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
 Both versions sync through a shared backend API with PostgreSQL database and simple authentication.

-**Latest Update**: Insights-First Interface Implementation (July 2025).
-Successfully restructured the application to prioritize actionable insights as the primary user experience.
-The new default landing page features an "Insights" tab that surfaces critical deadlines, AI summaries, and next actions, with a secondary "Document Library" tab for full document archive access.
-This UX strategy shifts focus toward actionable insights (the real user value) while preserving complete document management functionality.
-The interface includes a prominent "Add Document" button accessible from both tabs and maintains all filtering, search, and management capabilities.
+**Latest Update**: Compact Upload UI Implementation (July 2025).
+Successfully replaced large drag-and-drop upload zones with a streamlined interface prioritizing document display.
+Removed central upload areas from both Insights and Document Library tabs, keeping only the header "Add Document" button for file uploads.
+The new unified upload component supports click-to-upload, drag-and-drop, and mobile camera/scanner functionality in a compact dialog format.
+This UX optimization maximizes document visibility by moving upload functionality to header-level access while preserving all upload capabilities including file picker, camera scanning, and advanced document processing.

 ## User Preferences